GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn/index.md

 Chrome since version 108.

-In Chrome 115, FedCM is getting support for auto-reauthentication which improves the user experiences and enables a more streamlined re-authentication to the RP after the initial consent.
+In Chrome 115, FedCM is getting support for auto-reauthentication which improves the user experiences and enables a more streamlined reauthentication to the RP after the initial consent.

 ## Auto-reauthentication {: #auto-reauthn }